What is the purpose of forgiveness?

 Can I love someone who has hurt me deeply?

-Yes, you can.
+Yes, you can, if he is repentant.
 The repentant offender needs grace, unmerited favor, mercy.
 Show him unmerited favor and purposely set your heart on him/her again and gradually trust him as you see more changes in him.
 Love hopes for the best.
 Always remember that God did not only forgive your wrongs, but He also poured His love on you by receiving you back wholeheartedly.
 If you are unable to love like God, then you must pray earnestly for God to help you have a forgiving heart.
 When we forgive from the heart, painful memories lose power.
 We must pray till we are able to forgive the offender from the heart (not from the head).

 What if he apologizes all the time but keeps doing wrong?

-If he apologizes, we must be quick to forgive (Mathew 18.21-35).
+If the offender apologizes, we must be quick to forgive (Mathew 18.21-35).
 Many are weak in character and do many wrong things.
 To love such people means to forgive them always as often as they apologize, while praying to God for them to have a change of character.
 However, we must be careful on the level of trust we put on them.